Royal37/Royal37/README.md

 - 👋 Hi, I’m @Royal37.
-- 👨🏽‍💼 I'm a NOC Engineer at the moment.
+- 👨🏽‍💼 I'm a Network Engineer at the moment.
 - 👀 I’m interested in software development, cybersecurity & web development.
 - 🌱 I’m currently learning JavaScript, CCNP.
 - 💞️ I’m looking to collaborate on cpp, sql, html, css and JavaScript.